4ur1X/GlobeQuiz/README.md

 ## GlobeQuiz (Flutter App)

 Welcome to my first app made using Flutter that quizzes you based on country flags.
+Learning by making projects to keep me excited!

-Below you can see the screenshots of first day coding :)
+Below you can see the screenshots of my first day coding :)